danielacayuela/danielacayuela/README.md

 I am eager to learn and start my professional career as a developer.
 As a hotelier by profession, communication, warmth, commitment, and teamwork are key in my personal brand :sunny:.

 If you consider attitude and willingness to learn as an important asset for you, and you think my profile fits your needs, I would be happy to be contacted.
-I leave my mail here in case you need it (daniela.cayuela.tovar@gmail.com) and hope to hear from you soon!
+I to hear from you soon!

 🌱 Knowledge in: